 While apartment living comes with some constraints, a renter or condo owner can still create a clean, green, energy-efficient home environment.
 Chloe, who rents a small apartment in Syracuse, New York, is committed to making sure she is as clean and efficient in her energy use as possible.

-Apartment life can be energy efficient and support clean energy.
+Apartment life can be energy efficient and environmentally friendly.

 Take a look at what a day in Chloe’s energy-conscious apartment might look like – it may spark some ideas for your own abode.